VictorGavo/VictorGavo/README.md

 ## Interests
 I am interested in exploring the world of AI, including machine learning and deep learning.
 Some of the things I'm currently studying include:

-### Interest 1: A brief description of the topic.
+### How to Be My Best Self: I'm always adding things to my personal development work flow.
-### Interest 2: A brief description of the topic.
+### Cultures of the World: I'm taking inspiration from the cultures of Earth to add verisimilitude to my Game Master experience.
-### Interest 3: A brief description of the topic.
+### Artificial Intelligence: How can we best use a tool like AI to optimize our own lives and create meaningful impact in our lives and communities.

 ## Contact
-If you'd like to get in touch with me, please feel free to reach out via email or LinkedIn.
+If you'd like to get in touch with me, please feel free to reach out via [email](mailto:victor.gavojdea@gmail.com) or [LinkedIn](https://www.linkedin.com/in/victorgavojdea/).